-Week 2 of burger month and what’s a good burger without some kind of sauce.
-Enter BURGER SAUCE!
+What’s a good burger without some kind of sauce?
+Enter homemade BURGER SAUCE!

-If you have been to In-N-Out, P. Terry’s (our household favorite), or maybe even McDonald’s or Burger King, you should have an idea of what burger sauce is.
-If not, it’s that red-orange colored sweet and tangy sauce they put on hamburgers that is absolutely amazing!!
+If you have been to In-N-Out, P. Terry’s (our household favorite), McDonald’s, or Burger King, you should have an idea of what burger sauce is.
+If not, it’s that red-orange-colored sweet and tangy condiment they put on hamburgers and cheeseburgers that is absolutely amazing!!

 I honestly don’t know what goes into your typical hamburger sauce from restaurants.
 It reminds me of a ketchup and mayo hybrid with some other add-ins depending on where you are.
 But I do know it’s usually magical and the perfect touch on a burger.

-We’ve been putting it on all kinds of burgers (beef, chicken, veggie…), using it as a dip for air fryer sweet potato fries, and I even mixed it with tuna the other day for a spiced up tuna salad.
+We’ve been putting it on all kinds of burgers (beef, chicken, veggie…), it makes a great dipping sauce for fries, and I even mixed it with tuna the other day for a spiced-up tuna salad.
 You really can’t go wrong!

 This hamburger sauce is also paleo and Whole30 compliant!
 Make sure to use a compliant mayo (homemade is best) and complaint pickles (I love the brand Grillo’s Pickles).

-- mayo (I prefer homemade – details how to make it below)
+- mayonnaise – I prefer homemade (details on how to make it below)

 - dijon mustard